w2paw/fortune-clf/README.md

 # fortune-clf

 31aug2016 - for goodness sake, don't use this anymore.
-The spam is out of control and the creaters obviously don't give a damn.
-I was going to modify the execution to cache content, display that hint locally for mininimum delay and then fetch for the next usage.
-I don't think that's worthwile at this point.
+The spam is out of control and the creators obviously don't give a damn.
+I was going to modify the execution to cache content, display that hint locally for minimum delay and then fetch for the next usage.
+I don't think that's worthwhile at this point.

 --